Gobeyn/nvim-config/README.md

 ## Install

 To install this we suggest creating a symbolic link, for instance by using [GNU Stow](https://www.gnu.org/software/stow/).
-In that case one can run `stow nvim` in the repository root which will create a symbolic link with `~/.config/nvim`.
+In that case one can run `stow nvim -t ~` in the repository root which will create a symbolic link with `~/.config/nvim`.
 Be careful that a symbolic doesn't already exist!
 To remove the symbolic link created here one can run `stow -D nvim` in the repository root.